Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Related Works

 \textbf{Robotic Imitation Learning}.
 Imitation learning (IL)~\citep{schaal1996learning, pomerleau1988alvinn, atkeson1997robot} has emerged as a dominant paradigm for tackling complex robotic manipulation tasks, enabling agents to learn expert behaviors from visual observations and language instructions.
 Recent years have witnessed remarkable progress in this domain, largely propelled by sophisticated policy architectures and novel training schemes like Action Chunking Transformer (ACT)~\citep{zhao2023learning}, Diffusion Policy series~\citep{chi2023diffusion,reuss2024multimodal}.
 These policies excel at mapping high-dimensional sensory inputs and proprioceptive states to robot actions.

 Despite their success, the performance of these state-of-the-art methods is fundamentally contingent upon access to large-scale, expert-level robot demonstration datasets~\citep{khazatsky2024droid,o2024open}.
 This dependency has co-evolved with the rise of generalist Vision-Language-Action Models~\citep{black2410pi0,kim2024openvla}, which are trained on these massive datasets with the goal of creating a single, generalizable policy that spans diverse tasks and environments.
-While significant efforts have been made to streamline the burdensome process of teleoperated data collection—through innovations such as kinesthetic teaching~\citep{wu2023gello} and VR-based mirroring~\citep{ding2024bunny,shaw2024learning,park2024using}—a critical bottleneck persists.
+To address this data dependency, some works~\citep{maddukuri2025sim} have explored leveraging simulated data to compensate for the scarcity of real-world data.
+While significant efforts have been made to streamline the burdensome process of teleoperated data collection through innovations such as kinesthetic teaching~\citep{wu2023gello} and VR-based mirroring~\citep{ding2024bunny,shaw2024learning,park2024using}, a critical bottleneck persists.
 Expanding these datasets to cover a long tail of diverse tasks and environments remains prohibitively challenging and expensive.
 This fundamental limitation motivates the search for alternative paradigms capable of learning effective policies from more abundant, scalable, and lower-cost data sources.

 \textbf{Learning from Human Demonstration}.
 Given the challenges associated with collecting teleoperated robot data, videos of human activity have become a popular alternative data source due to their vast availability and ease of collection.
 One line of work utilizes large-scale human video datasets for pre-training powerful visual representations~\citep{nair2022r3m,karamcheti2023language,baker2022video}.
 However, they lack the direct training of action labels from human videos and hinders transferability to robot learning.